bolkedebruin/rdpgw/README.md

 RDPGW aims to provide a full open source replacement for MS Remote Desktop Gateway, including access policies.

+## Multi Factor Authentication (MFA)
+RDPGW provides multi factor authentication out of the box with OpenID Connect integration.
+Thus you can integrate your remote desktops with Keycloak, Okta, Google, Azure, Apple or Facebook if you want.

 ## How to build
 ```bash
 cd rdpgw